moritzheiden/twoquants/content/post/2019_12_20_this_weeks_menu.md

   - research
   - newsletter
   - weekly
-twitterImg: /img/pic_bar2.jpg
+twitterImg: /img/blog/pic_bar2.jpg
 summary: Your weekly dose of liquid brainfood
 header:
   caption: ''
-  image: /img/pic_bar2.jpg
+  image: /img/blog/pic_bar2.jpg
 ---
 Our weekly review of things that caught our attention.
 Some things new, some things aged.
 Just like a good wine.
 From easily digestible to the hard stuff.

-## ApÃ©ritif
+## Apéritif

 * Reflections on 2019 made simple: [Use the BlackRock Geopolitical Risk Index as a substitute for year-end reviews](https://mrzepczynski.blogspot.com/2019/12/use-blackrock-geopolitical-risk-index.html)
 * Why Trend-following hasn't performed as expected in the last decade compared to a 140 year sample. **Hint:** it has to do with the average market moves being more muted.
 [You Can't Always Trend When You Want, by Babu, Hoffman, Levine, Ooi, Schroeder, and Stamelos (AQR)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3487134)